-Day 6: LA BASTIDE - CHASSERADES with a round-trip journey to the Abbey of Notre Dame des Neiges (about an hour and a half walk) then, La Bastide - Chasseradès (12 km).
+Day 6 - LA BASTIDE - CHASSERADES with a round-trip journey to the Abbey of Notre Dame des Neiges (about an hour and a half walk) then, La Bastide - Chasseradès (12 km).
 In the morning you will leave for a visit of the Trappist abbey of Notre Dame des Neiges which Stevenson, though Protestant, often mentioned in his writings.
 The buildings were all rebuilt after a fire in 1912.
-You will return to La Bastide to point your route towards Chasseradès, passing through the lovely village of Chabalier, and by the Rocher de Rochaubo, which looks much like a château in ruins - Half-board accommodation in a one-star hotel.
+You will return to La Bastide to point your route towards Chasseradès, passing through the lovely village of Chabalier, and by the Rocher de Rochaubo, which looks much like a château in ruins - Dinner, lodging and breakfast in a one-star hotel with ensuite facilities

-Day 7: CHASSERADES - LE BLEYMARD (14 km - 3 and a half hour walk).
+Day 7 - CHASSERADES - LE BLEYMARD (14 km - 3.30 hours' walk).
 You will make your way to Mirandol and its famous viaduct and continue on to l'Estampe, at the foot of the Goulet Mountain.
-The path zigzags through the forest, passes through the abandoned village of Serremejean, and then heads down the southern slope to Le Bleymard - Half-board accommodation in a two-star hotel.
+The path zigzags through the forest passes through the abandoned village of Serremejean, and then heads down the southern slope to Le Bleymard - Dinner, lodging and breakfast in a two-star hotel.

-Day 8: LE BLEYMARD - LE PONT DE MONTVERT (18 km - 7 hour walk).
+Day 8 - LE BLEYMARD - LE PONT DE MONTVERT (18 km - 7 hours' walk).
 Here starts the long climb up Mont Lozère.
 You will pass by Le Mazel, which holds ancient mines, and follow the long and difficult climb through the forest.
 When you need a rest, sit alongside one of the few waterfalls along the route.
 Just beyond Le Chalet du Mont Lozère, the landscape changes.
 The crests become covered by nothing more than a sad prairie from which rise towers of granite stone (called montjoies) marking the footpath.
 You will have a startling view of the Pic de Piniels at 1,699 meters.
-Finally your work will be rewarded with the downward conclusion of the hike, bringing you through the forest to Finiels, and then further still to Le Pont de Montvert, at the bottom of the Tarn Valley.
-Half-board accommodation in a two-star hotel.
+Finally your work will be rewarded with the downward conclusion of the hike, bringing you through the forest to Finiels, and then further still to Le Pont de Montvert, at the bottom of the Tarn Valley - Dinner, lodging and breakfast in a two-star hotel.

-Day 9: LE PONT DE MONTVERT - FLORAC (28 km - 8 hour walk).
+Day 9 - LE PONT DE MONTVERT - FLORAC (28 km - 8 hours' walk).
 You will visit the village where, in 1702, the assassination of the Abbot Chayla marked the start of the War of the Camisards.
 You will pick up the path again - though not that which R.L.
-Stevenson followed through the Tarn Valley, as it is too dangerous today, but the lovely route passing through the Montagne de Bougès and the Col du Sapet (pass) to arrive in Florac, a magnificent little village which you simply must visit! - Half-board accommodation in a hotel with ensuite facilities.
+Stevenson followed through the Tarn Valley, as it is too dangerous today, but the lovely route passing through the Montagne de Bougès and the Col du Sapet (pass) to arrive in Florac, a magnificent little village which you simply must visit! - Dinner, lodging and breakfast in a 3-star hotel.

-Day 10: FLORAC - CASSAGNAS (17 km - 4 and a half hour walk).
+Day 10 - FLORAC - CASSAGNAS (17 km - 4.30 hours' walk).
 After leaving Florac, you will climb up the steep-sided valley of La Minente to arrive in Saint Julien d'Arpaon and the looming ruins of its medieval château.
-You will follow the old train tracks to Cassagnas.- Half-board accommodation in a hostel with all conveniences.
+You will follow the old train tracks to Cassagnas - Dinner, lodging and breakfast in a charming guesthouse